 Provide tools to share

-Seeing as good content is often shared among friends, which is good for a brand, it is necessary to make this process easy by:
+Seeing as good content is often shared among friends, which is suitable for a brand, it is necessary to make this process easy by:

 - Providing a “Forward to friends” link in the email.